 When conducting certain types of mammographic examinations, the patient needs special preparation:

 - Mammography is performed from 5 to 12 days of the menstrual cycle; women in menopause, in the absence of menstruation or with an irregular cycle - on any day of the cycle.

 - On the day of the study, the patient should not apply deodorizing agents and powder to the skin of the axillary areas.

 - If the patient has breast implants, it is necessary to warn the staff of the mammography office in advance so that the study is carried out by a specialist who is familiar with the radiological features of the implants.

 - The patient should be warned that after the end of the study she will have to wait for the doctor to make sure that the images are of satisfactory quality.

 - Before the study, the patient should remove jewelry, strip to the waist and put on a dressing gown that can be unfastened in front.

 Mammography, as a regular mandatory examination, is recommended for women who have reached the age of forty.
-It is at this age that experts advise to do the first mammogram and keep a record of visits with a mammologist.
-After 50 years with a preventive purpose, the procedure is recommended to be performed annually.
+It is at this age that experts advise to do the first mammogram and keep a record of visits to the mammologist.

 Is it harmful to do a mammogram?